Tickaroo/tikxml/docs/AnnotatingModelClasses.md

 `Author` has firstname and lastname fields.
 Since `Journalist extends Author` Journalist (java class) of course
 has inherited firstname and lastname fields as well.
 That also means that the xml representation of an Journalist has firstname and lastname xml elements.
-This is usually the desired behaviour.
+This is usually the desired behaviour and therefore the default behaviour.
 However, you can disable that via `@Xml(inheritance = false)`.
 If you set `inheritance = false` Journalist's xml representation will not have the inherited properties from super class (firstname and lastname), but only the properties defined in the Journalist class itself (only newspaperPublisher).

+Now let's take a look how to resolve polymorphism while reading xml.
 Lets say that a book can be written by either a `Author` or an `Journalist`:

 ```java